 I’ve found a healthier option, which was inspired by a service I came across where the company lets you select different combinations of snacks, both sweet and savory, and deliver them to you.
 Of course, I thought, “I can put those together myself!”
 So I did.

-Here’s the best part: you can leave out anything you don’t like and only put in what you do like, including a small portion of cookie bits, or pieces of your favorite candy bar.
+Here’s the best part: you can leave out anything you don’t like and only put in what you do like, including a small portion of cookie bits, or small pieces of your favorite candy bar.

 Here’s my snack selection: organic raisins, organic coconut (nothing added), currants, hazelnuts, pieces of Cadbury’s fingers and dried cherries.